dtscalibration/python-dts-calibration/docs/examples/notebooks/14Lossy_splices.ipynb.rst

 forward and backward measurements.
 All these effects have to be taken into account in the calibration.

-To calibrate over these splices/connectors, locations with 'transient attenuation' can be defined along the length of the fiber.
+To calibrate over these splices/connectors, locations with ‘transient attenuation’ can be defined along the length of the fiber.
 Adding these does mean that more information is needed to perform the calibration, such as extra reference sections or matching sections of fiber.
 Matching sections will be explained in notebook 15.